How to setup a fundraising page: A step-by-step guide

 Step 1: Pick a platform

 The first step is to pick the platform which will house your fundraising page.
 This is the page that, ultimately, people will head to in order to donate to your school’s fundraising efforts.
 There are plenty of options out there, and we’ve gone into greater detail on them in our guide to crowdfunding for schools.
-For now, here are four providers worth considering:
+If your school offers a nursery provision, check out how you can check how you can acquire the school nursery capital grant.

 • DonateMySchool: A platform dedicated to schools.
 Offers additional services such as marketing help for a small cut of funds raised.